 The Top 14 Cat Breeds That Get Along with Other Cats

-1. The Exotic Shorthair
+1. Exotic Shorthair Cat

-7. Russian Blue
+7. Russian Blue Cat

 If you’re seeking an emotive, dog-like cat, the Russian Blue is for you.
 This big baby has a heart of gold and loves cuddle time just as much as playtime!

 As one of the biggest cat breeds, the Maine Coon can grow 3 feet long and tip the scale at over 20 pounds.
 They are the oldest American felines and are gentle pets who love to spend a lazy day on the couch with other feline friends.

 The Cornish Rex is a playful pet that will dote on you and their kitty companions.
 They’re playful and kitten-like throughout their entire lives and do best in a house with other curious and friendly cats.

 The fearless and amiable Japanese Bobtail has no problem making fast friends with other felines.
 Despite having a high energy level, they can lay around and relax with the best of them.